Vanathivalavan/2c.ARP_RARP_PROTOCOLS/README.md

 ## AIM
 To write a python program for simulating ARP protocols using TCP.
 ## ALGORITHM:
+1.Start the program and initialize IP address and MAC address tables.

+2.For ARP, enter the destination IP address and search the corresponding MAC address.

+3.For RARP, enter the MAC address and search the corresponding IP address.

+4.Display the result and stop the program.
 ## Client:
 1. Start the program
 2. Using socket connection is established between client and server.